Safecast/bitstore.js/README.md

 This returns a new UInt8Array with 64k elements (a 256x256 image), which can be converted into an image via HTML5 Canvas's putImageData or similar (lib_bmp.js, etc).

+Another approach to just test the net effect it has is to embed a global counter variable in getTileUrl and track how many loads it prevented.
+Or, instead of returning null upon false from getTileUrl, one could return a URL to an obviously static 256x256 image (eg http://safecast.org/tilemap/dogetile2.png ).

 ##Optional Components